Dust in the workplace. How to prevent it?

 • Toxic dust - containing harmful substances, e.g. crystalline silica.

-Types of dust in the workplace
+Types of dust in the working environment

 Each of these dust types requires specific filtration and extraction methods.